 “When looking at the status of planet Earth and the influence of current global agriculture practices upon it, there’s a lot of reason to worry, but also reason for hope – if we see decisive actions very soon,” Dieter Gerten says, lead author from PIK and professor at Humboldt University of Berlin.

-“Currently, almost half of global food production relies on crossing Earth’s environmental boundaries.
+“Currently, almost half of the global food production relies on crossing Earth’s environmental boundaries.
 We appropriate too much land for crops and livestock, fertilize too heavily and irrigate too extensively.
 To solve this issue in the face of a still growing world population, we collectively need to rethink how to produce food.
 Excitingly, our research shows that such transformations will make it possible to provide enough food for up to 10 billion people.”

-The researchers ask the question how many people could be fed while keeping a strict standard of environmental sustainability worldwide.
+The researchers ask the question of how many people could be fed while keeping a strict standard of environmental sustainability worldwide.
 These environmental capacities are defined in terms of a set of planetary boundaries – advisable limits to human interference with processes that regulate the state of the planet.
-The present study accounts for four of nine boundaries most relevant for agriculture: Biosphere integrity, land-system change, freshwater use, and nitrogen flows.
+The present study accounts for four of the nine boundaries most relevant for agriculture: Biosphere integrity, land-system change, freshwater use, and nitrogen flows.
 Based on a sophisticated simulation model, these boundaries are scrutinized globally at a new level of spatial and process detail.
 This analysis demonstrates where and how many boundaries are being violated by current food production and in which ways this development could be reverted through adopting more sustainable forms of agriculture.

 Globally differentiated picture: In some regions, less would be more